thedevops-gpt/devops-gpt/README.md

 ![DevOps-GPT Agent](devops-gpt-agent-worflow.jpg)

 ## Overview
 DevOps-GPT Agent is an innovative server-side solution to streamline DevOps/System Engineer/Site Reliability Engineering (SRE) workflows.
 Integrating AI, caching, and Slack notifications provides rapid resolutions to errors and incidents, leveraging existing knowledge and cutting-edge Large Language Models (LLMs).
+DevOps-GPT Agent is now even more powerful with CloudWatch support!.

 ## How It Works
 1. **Knowledge Base Lookup**: The agent first checks the existing SRE knowledge base to identify if the error is already documented.